Victor, Prince Napoléon: Early life

-He was born in the Palais Royal of Paris during the Second French Empire the son of Napoleon's nephew Prince Napoleon and his wife, Princess Marie Clothilde of Savoy, daughter of Victor Emmanuel II of Italy.
+He was born in the Palais-Royal of Paris during the Second French Empire the son of Napoleon's nephew Prince Napoléon-Jérôme Bonaparte and his wife, Princess Marie Clothilde of Savoy, daughter of Victor Emmanuel II of Italy.
 He had two younger siblings, Prince Louis (1864–1932) and Princess Maria Letizia Bonaparte (1866–1926), later the Duchess of Aosta.
 At the time of his birth in 1862, he was third in the line of succession to the throne behind Napoléon, Prince Imperial and his father Prince Napoleon.
-The Empire came to an end in 1870 with the abdication of the Emperor Napoleon III.
+The Empire came to an end in 1870 with the abdication of the Emperor Napoleon III after France's defeat in the Franco-Prussian War.

 Bonaparte heir

-He was appointed head of the house of Bonaparte at the age of 18 in the will of Napoléon Eugène, Prince Imperial, who died in 1879, and so became Napoleon V to his supporters, though his younger brother, Prince Louis, a colonel in the Russian Imperial Guard, was preferred to him by many Bonapartists.
-The decision by the Prince Imperial to bypass Prince Victor's father led to a complete breakdown in relations between father and son.
-In May 1886 the French Republic expelled the princes of the former ruling dynasties and so Prince Victor left France for exile in Belgium.
+He was appointed head of the House of Bonaparte at the age of 18 in the will of Napoléon Eugène, Prince Imperial, who died in 1879, and so became Napoleon V to his supporters, though his younger brother, Prince Louis, a colonel in the Russian Imperial Guard, was preferred to him by many Bonapartists.
+The decision by the Prince Imperial to by pass Prince Victor's father led to a complete breakdown in relations between father and son.
+In May 1886, the French Third Republic expelled the princes of the former ruling dynasties and so Prince Victor left France for exile in Belgium.